bouwe77/temba/README.md

 ### Manually adding to an existing app

-If you don't want to (or can't) use the starter, add Temba to your app manually:
+Alternatively, add Temba to your app manually:

 1. `npm i temba`